Simucube/simucube-docs.github.io/docs/ActivePedal/Mechanical adjustments.md

 ### 4 - Perform calibration

-The ActivePedal calibration measures forces during calibration to suit a variety of scenarios.
+The ActivePedal Ultimate calibration measures forces during calibration to suit a variety of scenarios.
 Press the "Calibrate force sensor" button to begin the calibration process.

-It is recommended to calibrate the force sensor everytime the ActivePedal is moved, reattached or when the physical rod configuration has been changed.
+It is recommended to calibrate the force sensor everytime the ActivePedal Ultimate is moved, reattached or when the physical rod configuration has been changed.

 !!!
 Info
     Do not press or move pedal when performing calibration or while saving configuration -- wait until the calibration dialog is closed.